gnosia93/slurm-on-grv/README.md

 AWS Graviton processors are custom-built by AWS to deliver the best price performance for cloud workloads.
 Graviton-based instance is upto 20% more cheaper than X86-based and provide better performance in same generation.
 AWS Graviton3 optimized for ML workloads and provide the `Single Instruction Multiple Data (SIMD)` while also supporting `bfloat16`.

 Slurm is an open source, fault-tolerant, and highly scalable cluster management and job scheduling system for large and small Linux clusters.
+We provision AWS infrastructure with terraform and install and configure slurm cluster with ansible. for distributed training, we need NAS filesystem or Lustre Parallel filesystem.
+In this workshop, we will use efs filesystem as a shared storage.

 ## Get Started ##